Is Delta-8 Legal in New York? (2024 Update)

 New York has been known for some shaky hemp laws and a confusing stance on how CBD products can be made, but the state's legislative text seems to clear the air on some hemp-derived products.
 Delta-8 is legal according to federal law, but is Delta-8-THC legal in New York?

+Unfortunately, Delta-8 is not legal in New York.
 New York's legal definition for hemp originally covered all derivatives of hemp, like Delta-8, but the state recently adopted new rules that ban Delta-8 (and all smokeable forms of hemp) entirely.
-In other words, Delta-8 is illegal in New York.

 Here's what else you need to know about New York Delta 8 laws: